Minyus/causallift/README.md

 - [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 - [PEP 484 comment-style type annotation](https://mypy.readthedocs.io/en/latest/cheat_sheet.html)
 although Python 2 is not supported.
-- An intelligent IDE e.g. PyCharm
+- An intelligent IDE such as PyCharm or VS Code

 If you could write a review about CausalLift in any natural languages (English, Chinese, Japanese, etc.) or implement similar features in any programming languages (R, SAS, etc.), please let me